 - If the bit rate is significantly lower than that which you know your Internet connection to be capable of, it could be that a lot of network bandwidth was in use by other applications when your StarLeaf endpoint performed its speed test.
 In this case, restart your StarLeaf endpoint to make it repeat the speed test with a result that is not impacted by other users.
 If restarting the endpoint has no effect, and you are not using StarLeaf Breeze, contact your StarLeaf reseller for assistance.
 If you are using Breeze, refer to section 4 below

 - If a lot of packet loss is present, refer to Identifying causes of packet loss in StarLeaf calls or contact your network administrator or StarLeaf reseller for assistance

-Unlike the hardware-based range of StarLeaf endpoints, Breeze is a soft client designed to install and run on platforms with a widely varying range of capabilities.
+Unlike the hardware-based range of StarLeaf endpoints, the StarLeaf app is designed to install and run on platforms with a widely varying range of capabilities.
 It is able to reduce the bit rate and resolution of its video channel in line with the capabilities of the host CPU.
-On a modern full-spec PC or laptop, Breeze’s capabilities match those described in section 1 of this article.
+On a modern full-spec PC or laptop, StarLeaf’s capabilities match those described in section 1 of this article.
 On lower-powered systems, for example tablets, lower bit rates and resolutions are selected in order not to over-power the processor.